Applications for the next Lincoln-based programme close 14 November 2021.

 Who is this

 The Kellogg Rural Leadership Programme is for individuals who are passionate about developing themselves and contributing to their community and industry.
-We particularly encourage applications from farmers/producers/growers as well as people involved in the wider agribusiness sector.
+We particularly encourage applications from farmers, producers, growers as well as people involved in the wider agribusiness sector.

-And who aspire to:
+If you aspire to:

-- Learn how to better lead teams
+- Understand your leadership style and how to better lead teams

 - Build industry wide networks and friendships (developed through the course)